smallwat3r/firefox-sway/README.md

 - Installs an extension (Tabs to Windows) that moves any tab created in a multi-tab window into its own window, so it is managed by the WM
-- Provides fzf-based launchers for bookmarks and history (`scripts/ff-launcher-bookmarks`, `scripts/ff-launcher-history`)
+- Provides fzf-based launchers for bookmarks, history, and search

 ## Install